MicrosoftDocs/powerbi-docs/powerbi-docs/service-govus-overview.md

 LocalizationGroup: Get started
 ---

-# Power BI for US Government customers
+# Power BI for US government customers
 This article is for US government customers who are deploying Power BI as part of an Office 365 Government plan.
 Government plans are designed for the unique needs of organizations that must meet US compliance and security standards.
-The Power BI service designed for US Government customers differs from the commercial version of the Power BI service.
+The Power BI service designed for US government customers differs from the commercial version of the Power BI service.
 These feature differences and capabilities are described in the following sections.

 ## Add Power BI to your Office 365 Government plan

-Before you can get a Power BI US Government subscription and assign licenses to users, you have to enroll in an Office 365 Government plan.
-If your organization already has an Office 365 Government plan, skip ahead to [Purchase a Power BI Pro Government subscription](#purchase-a-power-bi-pro-government-subscription).
+Before you can get a Power BI US government subscription and assign licenses to users, you have to enroll in an Office 365 Government plan.
+If your organization already has an Office 365 Government plan, skip ahead to [Purchase a Power BI Pro government subscription](#purchase-a-power-bi-pro-government-subscription).

 ### Enroll in Office 365 Government plan

 If you're a new customer, you have to validate your organization's eligibility before you can sign up for a government plan.
 Get started by completing the [Office 365 for Government eligibility validation form](https://www.microsoft.com/microsoft-365/government/eligibility-validation).
 To ensure that you select the right plan for your organization, consult the [Office 365 US Government service descriptions](https://docs.microsoft.com/office365/servicedescriptions/office-365-platform-service-description/office-365-us-government/office-365-us-government).

 > [!NOTE]
-> If you've already deployed Power BI to a commercial environment and want to migrate to the US Government cloud, you'll need to add a new Power BI Pro subscription to your Office 365 Government plan.
-Next, replicate the commercial data to the Power BI service for US Government, remove commercial license assignments from user accounts, and then assign a Power BI Pro Government license to the user accounts.
+> If you've already deployed Power BI to a commercial environment and want to migrate to the US government cloud, you'll need to add a new Power BI Pro subscription to your Office 365 Government plan.
+Next, replicate the commercial data to the Power BI service for US government, remove commercial license assignments from user accounts, and then assign a Power BI Pro government license to the user accounts.
 >
 >
 ## Government cloud instances